 - The Jerry Lewis movie Cinderfella.

 - The writers of Alien purposely wrote a "gender-neutral" screenplay, so that any character could potentially be male or female.
 Someone suggested making the "Ripley" character (who wasn't given a first name until the second movie in the series) a woman, which they did, resulting in Sigourney Weaver playing one of the most memorable female characters in SF movie history.

 - The character of Dizzy Flores in Starship Troopers was a man in the original Robert A. Heinlein novel.
 In the movie, he was switched to a she, given a much bigger role, and played by Dina Meyers.
-Roughnecks Starship Troopers Chronicles followed the movie's lead.
+Roughnecks: Starship Troopers Chronicles followed the movie's lead. note

 - A 1990s adaptation of Mickey Spillane's Come Die With Me made Mike Hammer's cop buddy Lt.
 Pat Chambers into Patricia Chambers.